-Why You Need to Prioritize ADA Compliance for Your Shopify Store
+How to Make Websites ADA Compliant: Why You Need to Prioritize ADA Compliance for Your eCommerce Store

 Woman typing at her desk for ADA compliance

-And here's what I've learned: no matter how hard you try, your site is never going to be 100% accessible.
+Now, none of my clients have ever faced an ADA lawsuit.
+Not because of luck, but because I stay on top of compliance regulations.
+And here’s what I’ve learned: no matter how hard you try, your site will never be 100% accessible.

-Sure, as an agency, we can do our part with things like color contrast and font sizes, but there are always going to be factors that are out of our control.
-Maybe the client makes some changes on their end, or they start using a Shopify app that doesn't play nice with web accessibility guidelines.
-Even Shopify itself can have some issues, since their themes don't always test for ADA or WCAG compliance.
-It's a tricky situation, but there are still ways to protect yourself and your business.
+Sure, as an agency, we do our part with things like color contrast and font sizes, but there are always going to be factors that are out of our control.
+Maybe your team uploads product photos without alt-text (more on that later), or you install a new app that doesn’t play nice with accessibility guidelines.
+Heck, even Shopify’s themes aren’t always completely ADA-compliant.

 The Americans with Disabilities Act (ADA) sets the standards for accessibility in both physical and digital spaces.
-Just as brick-and-mortar stores must provide accommodations like ramps and accessible bathrooms, your Shopify site needs to be accessible to all users, including those with disabilities.
+Just as brick-and-mortar stores must provide accommodations like ramps and accessible bathrooms, your Shopify site needs to be accessible to all users, including those people with disabilities.
+This means adhering to website accessibility requirements to ensure compliance with the ADA and the Web Content Accessibility Guidelines (WCAG).

 The Web Accessibility Initiative (WAI) and the Web Content Accessibility Guidelines (WCAG) provide additional guidelines to ensure that websites are accessible to everyone, regardless of their physical or cognitive abilities.
-By adhering to these standards, you create an inclusive online experience that caters to all website visitors and minimizes your risk of facing accessibility-related lawsuits.
+Following guidelines not only creates a better shopping experience for all your customers - it also protects you from those costly lawsuits we talked about.

-In recent years, there has been a surge in predatory ADA website compliance lawsuits targeting websites that fail to meet web accessibility standards.
-These lawsuits are often initiated by law firms or individual lawyers who actively seek out non-compliant websites to sue for financial gain.
+In recent years, there has been a surge in predatory ADA and website accessibility compliance lawsuits targeting websites that fail to meet web accessibility standards.
+These lawsuits often come from law firms or individual lawyers who spend their days hunting for non-compliant websites.
+Their goal?
+Pure profit.

-To protect your Shopify store from these predatory practices, it's essential to prioritize ADA compliance and take proactive steps to ensure your site meets web accessibility standards to the best of your ability.
+Your best defense against these predatory practices is to prioritize ADA compliance, meet accessibility requirements, and take concrete steps to ensure accessibility and make your Shopify site accessible to the best of your ability.

-So…How to Do You Make Your Shopify Site More ADA Compliant?
+So…How Do You Make Your Shopify Site More ADA Compliant?

 Good question!
-I’ll be honest with you, nothing is really clear cut when it comes to ADA compliance.
+I’ll be honest with you, nothing is really clear cut when it comes to ADA website compliance (because when are legal requirements ever simple, right?).
 BUT there are changes you can start to make to improve your odds of compliance.

 The Importance of Alt Text

-Alt text, short for alternative text, is a written description of an image that is read aloud by screen readers used by visually impaired website visitors.
-By adding descriptive alt text to your images, you ensure that all users can understand your **web content**, even if they can't see the visuals.
+Alt text, short for alternative text, is a written description of the images on your website.
+Screen readers, used by visually impaired website visitors, see alt text and then read this description aloud.
+Adding descriptive alt text to your images ensures that all users can understand your web content, even if they can't see the visuals.

 Other Key Areas of ADA Compliance

-While alt text is a crucial aspect of ADA compliance, there are several other areas to focus on when making your Shopify store more accessible:
+While alt text is a crucial aspect of an ADA-compliant website, website owners must also focus on several other areas to make their Shopify store more accessible:

 Keyboard Accessibility: Make sure all interactive elements, such as forms and buttons, are accessible using only a keyboard.

-Header Tags: Use header tags (H1, H2, H3, etc.) to structure your web content logically, making it easier for screen readers to navigate your site.
+Header Tags: Use header tags (H1, H2, H3, etc.) to structure your web content logically, making it easier for screen readers and search engines to navigate your site.

 Video Captions and Transcripts: Provide captions and transcripts for video content to make it accessible to users who are deaf or hard of hearing.

-Descriptive Link Text: Use descriptive link text that clearly indicates the destination of each link, rather than vague phrases like "click here" or "learn more."
+Descriptive Link Text: Use descriptive link text that indicates the destination of each link.
+Rather than vague phrases like “click here” or “learn more,” try “view size guide” or “shop winter collection.”

 Zoom Capability: Ensure your site remains functional and readable when zoomed in up to 200% for website visitors with low vision.